 If you are DJing in public already, hopefully this article has helped you to realise that your next job is to “fill in the gaps” in your knowledge.
 To challenge your skills.
 And to learn about the fundamental techniques of DJing – techniques that today’s amazing DJ systems have made optional for you up until this point.
 (Want an example of what can happen when you do?
 Check out this amazing love letter to DJing from one of our community members.)

 No, you really don’t need to “backwards engineer” and learn to use CDJs and vinyl – that stuff is fun, but optional.

 But what you should do is learn the skills that mean if called on, you could master DJing on any gear quickly – not least because surprisingly few DJs playing real gigs, in front of real people, ever bother to learn them.
 It’s such an awesome way to stand out.

 It’s one thing to be DJing, not sure you’re doing it “right”, and so lacking the confidence to hustle for better gigs, worried that you’re maybe already out of your depth a bit!
 But it’s quite another to be learning on the job, confident you’re on the right track, improving at every gig, and seeing opportunities open up in front of you as you get to work on the important things.

 Again, hopefully you’ve seen clear areas to be working on in this article, and now have lots of new ideas about what you’ll do next in to progress your DJing.

-• If you’d like extra help implementing the five steps above in your own DJing, you may want to take a look at our DJing Made Easy course, which is based on this thinking.
+• If you’d like extra help implementing the five steps above in your own DJing, you may want to take a look at the The Complete DJ course, which is based on this thinking.